Shap0Vlad/bicycle-sales-analysis/README.md

-bicycle-sales-analysis
+Bicycle Sales Analysis

-Data profiling and analysis of bicycle sales data using Excel / Google Sheets.
+Exploratory analysis of bicycle sales data with a focus on data cleaning, aggregation, and dashboard creation using Excel and Google Sheets.

+Project Goal

+The goal of this project is to demonstrate practical skills in: data cleaning and preparation working with multiple related tables building analytical summaries and dashboards using Excel and Google Sheets for business-oriented analysis

-The project focuses on:
+The project focuses on understanding sales performance and customer-related patterns rather than predictive modeling.
-- cleaning and structuring raw transactional data
-- combining multiple tables into a single analytical dataset
-- building a sales dashboard for exploratory analysis

-Project structure:
-- raw_data/ — original datasets before cleaning
-- clean_data/ — cleaned and structured Excel file with 4 related tables
-- dashboard/ — exported PDF dashboard built in Google Sheets

-The dashboard was originally created in Google Sheets and exported as PDF for reference.

-Data source:
+Data

+The dataset consists of several related tables:
+  Transactions — individual sales transactions Customers — customer profile information
+  Address — geographical data linked to customers NewCustomerList — information about newly acquired customers

+Source (open dataset):
 https://mega.nz/folder/B5ZwzSpJ#RePKaGTUzUEQS1ztS-l-Og

-Tools:
+bicycle-sales-analysis/
+│
+├── raw_data/        # Original datasets before cleaning
+├── clean_data/      # Cleaned and consolidated Excel file
+├── dashboard/       # Final dashboard exported as PDF └── README.md

+Methodology:

+  Initial data profiling and validation
+  Cleaning and standardization of fields
+  Combining multiple tables into a unified dataset
+  Use of Excel formulas, pivot tables, slicers, and charts Creation of a summary dashboard for business insights

+Output

+  Cleaned dataset suitable for analysis
+  Analytical summaries using pivot tables
+  A visual dashboard presenting key sales metrics

+Tools Used

+  Microsoft Excel
-- Google Sheets
+  Google Sheets
-- Excel